BLyndon/bayesian_methods/theoretical_background/1_introduction.md

 ## Regularization

 The prior distribution introduces regularization in a natural way.
-Adding regularization to the cost function restricts constrains the magnitude of the parameters.
-The same is done by a prior for the parameters in a Bayesian model.
-Samples will be drawn more often in regions with high probability.
+Adding regularization to the cost function constrains the magnitude of the parameters.
+The same can be achieved by a the prior $p(\theta)$ in a bayesian model, forcing smaller magnitudes by a higher probability around the origin.

-As an example, we consider a prior distribution $p(\theta) = \mathcal N(\theta; 0, I/\lambda)$.
-The posterior then is given by
+As an example, we consider a prior distribution $p(\theta) = \mathcal N(\theta; 0, I/\lambda)$, leading to the followingt logposterior

 $$
 \log p(\theta|X) = \log \frac{p(X|\theta)p(\theta)}{p(X)} = \log p(X|\theta) - \frac{\lambda}{2} \sum_i \theta_i^2 + const.
 $$

-where the regularizing effect of the prior is visible.
+Thus, this particular choice of the prior leads to a $L^2$ regularization.